Sushant-Khanal/KV_Store/README.md

 #***Key Value Store In GO***#

-Simply making a KV store im golang to learn about the structure and functions
+Simply making a KV store in golang to learn about the structure and functions.
+#learning about the usage of interfaces